jruedas1/concert-map-react/data/data_processing.md

 The source Excel sheet has a worksheet called `artistsGenre` that associates multiple genres to each artist.
 This worksheet is exported as a csv.
 In addition, there is a JSON file derived from API requests to the wikimedia API as well as web scraping Wikipedia.
 This file is called `wiki_artist_genres.json`.
 These two files are combined into a single JSON file called `artist_genres.json` using the DataWrangler `merge_csv_and_json` method.

+Next, we generate a list of unique genres.
+This is derived from the `artist_genres.json` file using the DataWrangler `derive_unique_genres` method, and results in a file called `unique_genres.json`.
+In this list, all genres are lower-cased for easier comparison.
+We will eventually capitalize correctly for output purposes only, but store lower-cased versions for storage and processing purposes.

+The application uses a limited range of genres for search, so the next step is to use these major genres to develop a hierarchy of genres and sugenres.
+For this purpose, we use the DataWrangler `generate_genres_hierarchy` method.
+This method takes the unique genres json file, and a list of master genres, and creates a file called `genres_with_subgenres.json`.
+Note that it is very context-specific and expects that "tejano" and "r&b" are going to be part of its dataset.

+We are now in a position to generate the genres JSON that the application will actually draw on when a user selects one of the master genres.
+For this purpose we use the `generate_genres_years_json` in the DataWrangler.
+This takes the years_venues_events json, the artist_genres json, the genres_with_subgenres json, and the master genres list, generates the appropriate data structure, and outputs it to a file.

+## Assembling the DB.JSON file